The Juicy LifeComments Off on The Juicy Life

 Juicy can sometimes mean we must disappoint or even let go of some people we truly care about.

-Juicy requires steadfast determination and commitment to honour our truth every step of the way.
+Juicy requires steadfast determination and commitment to honour my truth every step of the way.

 Juicy is not for everyone.
 But I know with every cell of my being that it’s what I want.